Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation

 Martingales are useful for studying properties of processes at random times.
 This is due to Doob's optional stopping theorem, which we briefly revisit here.
 Let $T$ be a stopping time of the process $X$.
-This means that $T\in[0,\infty]$ is a random time that is uniquely determined by the process $X$ and obeys causality, i.e., the stopping criterion that determines the stopping time $T$ is independent of the trajectory of $X$ after the stopping time $T$.
-Doob's optional stopping theorem states that when the stopping time $T$ is finite with probability one, and there exists a constant such that $|M(t)|<c$ for all $t\leq T$, then (see e.g.~Theorem 3.6 in \cite{liptser1977statistics}, Corollary 2 in \cite{neri2019integral}, or Theorem 3.3 in \cite{bremaud2013markov})
+This means that $T\in[0,\infty]$ is a random time that is uniquely determined by the process $X$ and obeys causality, i.e., the stopping criterion that determines the stopping time $T$ is independent of the part of the trajectory of $X$ that takes place after the stopping time $T$.
+Doob's optional stopping theorem states that when the stopping time $T$ is finite with probability one, and there exists a constant $c\in \mathbb{R}^+$ such that $|M(t)|<c$ for all $t\leq T$, then (see, amongst others, ~Theorem 3.6 in \cite{liptser1977statistics}, Corollary 2 in \cite{neri2019integral}, or Theorem 3.3 in \cite{bremaud2013markov})

 Radon-Nikodym derivative process are examples of martingales, as follows readily from their definition, see Appendix~\ref{App:A}.
 Consequently, according to Eq.~(\ref{eq:expder}), the exponentiated negative entropy production is a martingale \cite{chetrite2011two, neri2017statistics, neri2019integral, ge2021martingale}.
 The martingality of $e^{-S}$ is an interesting finding for physics as it can be used to constrain the fluctuations of $S(t)$.
 For example, using the martingale property of $e^{-S}$ together with Doob's optional stopping theorem, Refs.~\cite{chetrite2011two, neri2017statistics, neri2019integral} derive universal laws for entropy production at stopping times $T$, including the infimum law Eq.~(\ref{eq:1}).
-In the present paper, we use a similar approach to determine the statistics of infima of edge currents, extending the applicability of martingales to currents that are not the entropy production.
+In the present paper, we use martingales to determine the statistics of infima of edge currents, extending the applicability of martingales to currents that are not the entropy production.